 Water storage systems

-Oddly enough most first time off gridders neglect water storage systems, their idea is to allways go to the fresh water source and get water for usage through the day.
-While this might be viable in some locations not all of them have a steady fresh water source nearby.
+Oddly enough most first time off gridders neglect water storage systems, their idea is to always go to the freshwater source and get water for usage through the day.
+While this might be viable in some locations not all of them have a steady freshwater source nearby.
 Living off the grid is hard work and by eliminating the job of carrying water every day you free up some time, for this you will need a water storage tank.

 Luckily these are fairly cheap and you can find it almost everywhere, generally speaking, these are big blue barrels which are specially designed to hold water.
 You might be lucky to get some water tanks for free from a local business but if you are not I would not advise you to pick up a second-hand one as you never know what was in it before.
 You can also store water in plastic water bottles although if you read my article How long can you store bottled water, you will find that not storing these plastic bottles adequately may contaminate and alter the water which makes it no longer safe to drink.

 Your second objective should focus on food, before making any kind of decision you will need to make some calculations like, how many people will the off-grid cabin have, for how long should the food last, how accessible it is to civilization in case you run out of food, availability of local game and fish if it is possible to grow some crops for the future.
 My recommendation is to prepare for the worst and expect the best if you need more information which are the best foods for living off the grid check out my article Food that last for 25 years.

 Your main goal should be to slowly transition to foods which you grow or hunt, this will be a challenge at first and this is why you should have food for at least a couple of weeks stockpiled in your off-grid cabin.
 If you have an extremely tight budget you could try to live off the land, in my article How to live off the land with no money, you will learn how to do it although this is not meant for first time off gridders as you need a lot of knowledge about your surrounding area and several skills.